Climate change policy statement

 Understand and manage the risks

-Our Bank considers the social and environmental outcomes of business decisions we make.
-As an example of these considerations, our Bank does not lend directly to projects in the coal and coal seam gas sectors, and will not start to do so.
+Our Bank considers the social and environmental outcomes of business decisions we make and believe we have an important role in supporting a transition to a lower emissions future.
+As an example of these considerations, our Bank does not lend directly to projects in the following sectors, and will not start to do so:

 Our Group has voluntarily reported our carbon emissions since 2011 to the world’s largest database of carbon information, CDP.
 CDP works with thousands of businesses globally, helping them to implement effective carbon emission reduction strategies.